Remember the day you published your first blog post—the day you decided to change your life?

 I’ll bet you were expecting to see words such as love, empathy, altruism.

-Studies show that we’re preprogrammed for survival, to ignore or filter inconsequential data.
+Studies show that we’re preprogrammed for survival, that our brains ignore or filter inconsequential data.

 We prioritize things that will help us survive and/or thrive in a competitive, resource-scarce world.

-Find ways to tap into that mindset, that worldview operating just beneath the surface.
+So, find ways to tap into that mindset, that worldview operating just below the surface.

 Add Authority and Credibility to Your Blog Post